M'Naghten rules: Alternative rules

-The insanity defense article has a number of alternative tests that have been used at different times and places.
-As one example, the ALI test replaced the M'Naughten rule in many parts of the United States for many years until the 1980s; when in the aftermath of John Hinckley shooting President Ronald Reagan many ALI states returned to a variation of M'Naughten.
+The insanity defence article has a number of alternative tests that have been used at different times and places.
+As one example, the ALI test replaced the M'Naghten rule in many parts of the United States for many years until the 1980s; when, in the aftermath of John Hinckley shooting US President Ronald Reagan, many ALI states returned to a variation of M'Naghten.